-I did my first same sex wedding ceremony in 1999.
+I did my first ceremony as a same sex wedding officiant in 1999.
 Of course, we could not call it that back then; we called it a commitment ceremony.
 But for all intents and purposes, I called all of them weddings.
 Because that’s what they were.

 Here is a video that tells the story of that first event (or read the story below):